jeremytammik/tbc/a/1414_adn_becomes_forge.md

 We obviously continue happily helping with our desktop APIs, such as the Revit API, and the move of our ecosystem to the cloud is obviously going to take a number of years.

+The ADN Program continues onward, desktop centric, for developers working with Autodesk desktop platforms, while the new cloud centric Forge Program is available for developers working with our cloud services.

-Please just understand that we have a clear vision of the way forward, and that we will to focus more on evangelism than on product support.
+We have a clear vision of the way forward with a stronger focus on evangelism than product support.

 <center>
 <img src="img/forge.jpeg" alt="Forge" width="231">